geoffreycs/hal9000-bot/README.md

 `language = ` - Language of search results.
 Example: `lang_en`.
 Only required to use `!search` command.

 #### `[audio]`
 `ffmpeg = ` - Path to an [FFMpeg](https://www.ffmpeg.org/) binary.
-On most Linux distributions and on many *nix systems will be `/usr/bin/ffmpeg`.
+On most Linux distributions and on many \*nix systems will be `/usr/bin/ffmpeg`.
 Requires FFMpeg [to be installed](https://www.ffmpeg.org/download.html).
 Only required to use audio functionality.
 `youtube_key = ` - [YouTube Data API v3 key](https://developers.google.com/youtube/v3/).
 Only required for YouTube audio streaming functionality.
+`loglevel = ` - Defines how noisy the Winston logger should be during operation.
+`maxerrors = ` - Specifies the maximum number of audio-related errors should be allowed within two minutes before safe mode is automatically entered.

 ### Songs list Store